Metrika-Inc/agent/README.md

 Host header validation can be disabled by setting `runtime.host_header_validation_enabled` to `false`, in which case `runtime.allowed_hosts` has no effect.

 ### Blockchain Node Discovery Issues
 The Metrika Agent attempts to discover a supported running blockchain node in the system.
-In case the blockchain node is containerized, Agent attempts to find the container by matching container name or image to a list of regular expressions specified in `/etc/metrikad/configs/{blockchain}.yml`.
-If the container name is not in the list of common names Metrika Agent is aware of, it can be added to the list of `containerRegex` in the aforementioned configuration file.
+In case the blockchain node is containerized, Agent attempts to find the container by matching container name or image to a list of regular expressions specified in `discovery` configuration key.
+If the container name is not in the list of common names Metrika Agent is aware of, it can be added to the list of `discovery.docker.regex`.

 Please note that for containerized blockchain nodes, the agent needs to either:
 1. Be added to the `docker` group OR